sy77777en/label_pizza/instructions.md

 sync_projects(projects_data=projects_data)
 ```

-5.2 - Update / archive projects
+5.2 - Update projects

-You can update a project using the `project_name` that already exists in the database.
-Only `description` and `is_active` can be changed.
-If you want to remove videos, you can do so by archiving them (across all projects).
-If you want to add videos, we recommend creating a new project.
+To update a project, provide the `project_name` that already exists in the database.
+You can update the `description`.

 ```python
 from label_pizza.db import init_database